Terms and Conditions

 In these terms and conditions ‘you’ and ‘your’ mean all persons named on the booking (including all persons added or substituted at a later date).
 ‘Party leader’ means the person on the booking who is responsible for the other persons on the booking.
 ‘We’, ‘us’ and ‘our’ mean Royle Safaris.

 Please understand that these terms and conditions act only as an outline of what is included in the price of your holiday.
-Full details regarding the holiday will be found in the Pre-departure Pack sent along with your confirmation invoice.
-If, when this information is received by you, you are not satisfied with any of the details of the holiday and on discussion with us we cannot come to a common agreement; we will cancel your holiday and issue a full refund, provided that we receive notification within two weeks (14 days) of the date on the invoice and provided you have booked more than 90 days prior to departure.
+On payment of your deposit to secure the tour you will receive the booking confirmation letter and Guest Details Liability Waiver form.
+If, when this information (deposit invoice, booking confirmation letter and Guest Details Liability Waiver) is received by you, you are not satisfied with any of the details of the holiday and on discussion with us we cannot come to a common agreement; we will cancel your holiday and issue a full refund, provided that we receive written notification within two weeks (14 days) of the date on the invoice and provided you have booked more than 90 days prior to departure – for tours booking within 90 days of departure the terms of the money refunded will be as explained in clause 3 of the below Terms and Conditions.
+For full details regarding the holiday you will be sent the Pre-departure Pack around 30 days of departure; advanced information will be available on request; it is your responsibility to request information further to what is available on our website and has been discussed (either on the phone, letter or email) with our representatives from your initial inquiry to the confirmation of the booking.

 Please read the two sections below, the first section ABOUT THE TOURS contains technical details and the TERMS AND CONDITIONS are our terms of booking and outline our obligations to you and your obligations to us.